Oladapo-jpg/public-health-projects/README.md

 Used correlation and linear regression analysis to examine the relationship between deprivation and healthy life expectancy among males in England.
 A very strong positive correlation was observed (r = 0.978, 95% CI: 0.908–0.995, p < 0.001).
 Linear regression showed that each increase in deprivation decile was associated with approximately 1.9 additional years of healthy life expectancy.
 Deprivation explained 95.7% of the variation in healthy life expectancy (R² = 0.957).

+### Project 20: Forecasting Adult Overweight and Obesity Prevalence in England

+Examined trends in adult overweight and obesity prevalence in England between 2015/16 and 2024/25 using linear regression.
+Forecasts were generated to estimate future prevalence through 2035.
+The analysis found a significant upward trend, with prevalence projected to increase from 64.6% in 2024/25 to approximately 69.0% by 2035 if current trends continue.

 ## Dataset

 Simulated Heart Failure Mortality Dataset (1,000 observations).